KxSystems/kdb/utils/csv.md

 * mw - max width seen.
 * dot - maximum number of dots/points - for an int this would have to be 0, for a float 1 or 0.
 * rules - the rule numbers which were used to decide on the proposed datatype (see the code for exactly what's being checked)
 * gr - granularity - a measure of the number of different values.
 A granularity of 0 means it’s all just one value, 100 means every value is different.
-A high granularity is an indicator that the column will compress well, and that it could be stored as an enumeration rather than strings.
+A LOW granularity is an indicator that the column will compress well (few distinct values), and that it could be stored as an enumeration rather than strings.
 * nov - number of default values.
 The exact count as used to calculate <gr> above
 * dchar - distinct characters in values.